nohal/dashboardsk_pi/README.md

 ### Tests

 It is not a completely bad idea to cover your code with tests where feasible (It is not very feasible for the GUI part, but the logic should usually be pretty well testable).
-The project uses [Catch2](https://github.com/catchorg/Catch2) testing framework v2.x (Because we use C++11) and the testcases reside under `tests`.
+The project uses the current branch of [Catch2](https://github.com/catchorg/Catch2) testing framework (Because we use C++17) and the testcases reside under `tests`.
 Building the tests is enabled by default and may be disabled by running cmake `cmake` with `-DWITH_TESTS=OFF` parameter.
 To execute the tests, simply run `ctest` in the build directory.